EL246/package_tree/README.md

 The provided `./do-package-tree_platform` test was also used as functional testing during the development process and to verify the solution.
 The program has been tested and runs successfully with a concurrency factor of over 100.

+# Design Rationale

+#### Server
+The server opens a socket on port 8080 and accepts client connections.
+A new thread is created for each client connection, and managed by a thread pool.
+A fixed thread pool was chosen to save resources if the server becomes heavily loaded.
+This can be adjusted based on expected server demand.

+#### ClientHandler
+The ClientHandler reads the messages from the client and calls the MessageHandler to handle each new line it receives.
+After handling the message, ClientHandler returns a response to the client.

+#### MessageHandler
+The MessageHandler calls the MessageParser to parse the message.
+If the parsing is unsuccessful, it catches the ParseException from the MessageParser and returns an error.
+If parsing is successful, a Command is created and executed, and an OK or FAIL response is returned.

+#### MessageParser
+The MessageParser parses the message string passed to it, and throws a ParseException if the message is invalid.
+It parses on `|` and ensures the correct number of arguments.
+The first argument is checked against the CommandType enum to ensure its validity.
+The package name is validated as well.
+If the message is formed correctly, the CommandCreator is called to create a Command of type IndexCommand, QueryCommand, or RemoveCommand.

+#### Command and CommandCreator
+The CommandCreator acts as a factory class to create the appropriate type of Command based on the Command type (Index/Remove/Query).
+All of these classes (IndexCommand, RemoveCommand, and QueryCommand) are subclasses of Command and they all inherit the abstract execute() method.
+This method is called by the messageHandler and returns a boolean to signify whether the command execution succeeded or failed.
+A lot of the logic of the execute() method currently exists in the PackageIndexer.
+A possible optimization would be to move this logic into the command class and only have basic insert/delete/get methods in the PackageIndexer.

+#### PackageIndexer and Package
+The PackageIndexer holds all of the indexed packages in a HashMap that maps between the name of the package, and the Package object.
+It maintains consistency of packages by enforcing the requirements that packages cannot be added if their dependencies do not exist and cannot be removed if they are depended on.
+It provides the necessary checks prior to adding or removing packages from the index.

+The PackageIndexer was initially created with synchronized methods which lock the entire object.
+It was optimized to use a read-write lock instead.
+However, optimization is limited by the additional overhead of the read-write lock.
+The Package class was initially created to hold a Set of dependencies as well as children(packages that depend on it).
+However, this makes the process more write-heavy, so the Set of children was removed.
+Instead, the entire PackageIndex is iterated over each time an item is deleted.
+This is a less efficient approach but optimized for reduced write-locking on the hashmap.
+A ConcurrentHashMap was considered instead of a HashMap, however, reads from a ConcurrentHashMap are not guaranteed to be accurate so it was not used.